Toyota Corolla (E140): Asia

-The Corolla Altis was launched on 2 February 2008, and offered in the base J, popular mid-level G, and luxury V trim levels.
+The Corolla Altis was launched on 2 February 2008, and offered in the base J, mid-level G, and luxury V trim levels.
 All were powered by the 1.8-litre 1ZZ-FE engine with VVT-i.
 The 1.6-litre 3ZZ-FE engine with VVT-i, while the G and V are automatic only.
 In early 2009, the J's 1.6-litre 3ZZ-FE engine was replaced with a 2.0-litre 3ZR-FE engine, mated to an automatic transmission.
 The G and V trim levels feature smart entry and start system and automatic climate control.

-In July 2010, Toyota facelifted the Corolla Altis with new bumpers, grille, air dams, rear combination lamps, including the newer 1.8-litre 2ZR-FE engine with Dual VVT-i.
+In July 2010, the facelifted Corolla Altis with new bumpers and rear combination lamps was introduced, with the newer 1.8-litre 2ZR-FE engine with Dual VVT-i.
 The 1.8 J was replaced with new 1.8 E as the base trim level.
 Mated with the new engines, the 1.8 E and 2.0 E came with a CVT.